 Please don’t step on or remove any coral reef or marine life.
-Be respectful of the world you are swimming into, they are living organisms too and all play and important role.
+Be respectful of the world you are swimming into, they are living organisms too and all play an important role.

-Be sure to tell a friend or family member of your snorkelling plans and never snorkel alone.
-Also take care to observe your surroundings and remember where you started.
+Be sure to tell a friend or family member of your snorkeling plans and never snorkel alone.
+Also, take care to observe your surroundings and remember where you started.
 Many people can get carried away exploring the underwater world and forget where they are located on the beach – not good for worried family members and friends on the beach!

 Most importantly – have fun!!
 Please share with me in the comments below if you have any experiences with the above snorkeling spots or any that you recommend!